 Zeebrugge will welcome its cruise guests and crew in a fully fledged brand new terminal(2018) offering free wifi, information stands, shops, lounge space, a restaurant and a visitor center

 To get to Brugge you can take the train from Blankenberg.
 The ticket one-way to Bruges costs 3 €, in the weekends even less.
 There is a train every hour, in the morning and evening every half hour.
 Check the return times of the trains before you venture into Brugge.
 Times may differ in the weekends.
 The trip is only 15 minutes.
 There is a tram service from dock to train.
 The tram costs you 3 euro per person from the driver or €6 day pass in Spar shop close to tram stop opposite the church.
 Validate ticket on entry to tram at machine and press button 1.
 The tram runs every 15 minutes.
-Where the port shuttle drops you off, turn right and walk for about 500 meters to the Zeebrugge Kerk (church) bus station.
-Get off at Blankenberg train station.
+Where the port shuttle drops you off, turn right and walk for about 500 meters to the Zeebrugge Kerk (church) tram station.
+Take the tram direction "De Panne" and get off at Blankenberg train station.
 The Spar shop is closed on Mondays.

 As of 2016 a two way shuttle service from Zeebrugge to Brugge and back is operational for the Cruise Passengers.
 Euro 20 for a return ticket.
 It is still a 15 minute. but pleasant walk from the drop off point to the center of Brugge.